-- The findings in A study of Wilton and RAAF Base Richmond for civil aviation operations (released in 2013) 749 FTE per million annual passengers - The technical advice provided by LEK Consulting (the demand modelling team) 750 FTE per million annual passengers.
+- The findings in the Wilton and Richmond study for civil aviation operations (released in 2013) 749 FTE per million annual passengers - The technical advice provided by LEK Consulting (the demand modelling team) 750 FTE per million annual passengers.

-Therefore a ratio of 750 employees to one million annual passengers was applied to passenger demand forecasts to calculate expected direct employees at WSA.
+Therefore a ratio of 750 employees to one million annual passengers was applied to passenger demand forecasts to calculate expected direct employees at WSA during operation.